 What has been the most challenging mentally?

-There is a lot of trauma surrounding my attack and navigating the legal system has been difficult.
+There is a lot of trauma surrounding the attack, and navigating the legal system has been incredibly difficult.

 What has been the most challenging physically?

-Initially, it was the surgeries and healing from the assault.
-Now it is the continued nerve pain on the left side of my face, depth perception, and driving especially at night (which I don’t do).
+Initially, recovering from the surgeries and healing from the assault was the hardest part.
+Now, I deal with ongoing nerve pain on the left side of my face, issues with depth perception, and difficulty driving—especially at night, which I’ve stopped doing altogether.

 Where are you now in your recovery?

-I’m two years out and feel pretty good overall, but a lot in my life has changed.
-I never returned to work, which has been an adjustment, and there are still a lot of unknowns about what will happen next in my situation.
+I’m two years out from the attack and feel pretty good overall, but my life has changed significantly.
+I never returned to work, which has been an adjustment, and there are still many unknowns about what will happen next with my situation.

 What advice would you give to someone going through their eye impairment journey?

-Go to therapy, rely on family/friends, and find a community even if you aren’t ready to share, seeing that it gets better helps.
-It has also helped me to remember this is just my hard right now.
-We all have to go through hard things.
+Go to therapy, rely on your family and friends, and find a supportive community.
+Even if you’re not ready to share your story, seeing others who have been through similar experiences can give you hope that things will get better.
+It has also helped me to remember that this is just my hard right now—we all have to go through difficult things.

 Who is your eye surgeon and ocularist?